• Skip to primary navigation

 Average Salary: $29,012 per year

-Uber Eats is a tried and tested way to make money in your free time.
+DoorDash and Uber Eats are tried-and tested ways to make money in your free time.
 Some say that it remains undefeated when it comes to being a driver due to its demand and flexibility.
-After all, we all need to eat and Uber is a multinational company.
+After all, we all need to eat, and companies like Uber and DoorDash cater to this necessity.

-With Uber Eats, you can work when you feel like it or if you have extra time within the day.
+With DoorDash, you can work when you feel like it or if you have extra time within the day.
 You can do this right after your house duties at night.
 Set a couple of hours to do some deliveries.

 To make your time worthwhile, Uber mentioned that the busiest period is dinner time.
 It generally starts at 5:00 PM and ends at 9:30 PM.